Who We Are

 We have held distributions from as far East as Mezcala to North in Cedros and West around the end of the lake at Villa Infantile Guadalupe y San Jose A.C.
 We target pre-schools and kindergartens.

 Sweater distribution begins in early November and continues through the middle of December.
 Our goal is to get warm sweaters to lakeside children before the weather gets unbearably cold for them.
 Sweater distributions begin in November.
+The photos below are from our 2021 distributions in Mezcala and San Pedro Itzicán.

 Dress and vest distributions begin in February and continue through early March.
 Our goal is to get as many needy children in new Spring dresses and vests in time for the Easter season.